CGCookie/retopoflow/docs/v4/changelist.md

 - Added RK4 as a new iteration method for Relax
     - RK4 is singificantly more stable overall but may apply too much or too little strength in some edge cases
 - Added new preferences for disabling the help and pie menu hotkeys
+- Fixed random crashing in Strokes and PolyStrips in Blender 4.5
 - Fixed occasional flipped normals in Contours
 - Fixed issue when exiting full screen with Ctrl Space
 - Fixed several smaller issues